kobiam/DevOps/Redis/README.md

 # Redis Intro
-<p>This is an intro to Redis.io in-memory database, key-value store, cache and message broker</p>
+This is an intro to Redis.io in-memory database, key-value store, cache and message broker
 #

 ### Redis Common Commands